 The ship will supply fuel, water and ammunition to Pakistan Navy’s combat and auxiliary units.
 It is also equipped with state-of-the-art medical facilities to support the Pakistan Navy during war and disaster relief missions.

 The Ministry of Defence Production (MoDP), Pakistan, signed a contract with STM for the construction of a fleet tanker for the Pakistan Navy in January 2013.
-Under the contract, STM provided the design along with technical data package (TDP) and kit of material (KoM) of the ship, whereas construction and outfitting activities were carried out by KS&EW.
+Under the contract, STM provided the design along with the technical data package (TDP) and kit of material (KoM) of the ship, whereas construction and outfitting activities were carried out by KS&EW.

 The vessel was constructed using 5,600t of sheet metal, 750t of profiles and 290t of welding rods.
 Approximately 25,000m of pipe, 15,000m of hydraulic circuit, 2,200m of air conditioning ducts, 10,000m of cable channels and 230,000m of electric cables were used in the outfitting.
 The ship’s surface was covered with 200t of paint and 50t of insulation material.